slotThe/slotThe.github.io/posts/atreus-review.md

 [^9]: The outer two keys would suffer from the same issue, but these are actually very easy to hit with one's palm.
 I press the two keys under the middle finger with a thumb or middle finger curl, both of which feel fine for me.

-[^10]: {-} I did not try the default layout in any way, instead diving straight into designign my own, so I can't say much about that aspect.
+[^10]: {-} I did not try the default layout in any way, instead diving straight into designing my own, so I can't say much about that aspect.

-[^12]: {-} I will note that the Atreus does have hot-swappable switches, so while I'm satisfied and will probably never fiddle with the swtiches myself, swapping them out should only be a matter of minutes.
+[^12]: {-} I will note that the Atreus does have hot-swappable switches, so while I'm satisfied and will probably never fiddle with the switches myself, swapping them out should only be a matter of minutes.
 This is a nice touch, I think.

 [^13]: I.e., it does not matter whether I press `S-L1-«key»` or `L1-S-«key»`.